-Licensed employees and other mandatory reporters are required to report, either orally or in writing, within 24 hours to the Iowa Department of Human Services when the employee reasonably believes from knowledge obtained within the scope of employment that a child has suffered from abuse.
-If the licensed employee or other mandatory reporter has reason to believe that immediate protection for the child is advisable, the employee shall also make an oral report to an appropriate law enforcement agency.
-Within 48 hours of an oral report, a written report must be filed with the DHS.
+Licensed employees are required to report, either orally or in writing, within twenty-four hours to the Iowa Department of Human Services when the employee reasonably believes from knowledge obtained within the scope of employment that a child has suffered from abuse.
+If the licensed employee has reason to believe that immediate protection for the child is advisable, the employee shall also make an oral report to an appropriate law enforcement agency.
+Within forty-eight hours of an oral report, a written report must be filed with the DHS.